boot2podman/boot2podman/building_buildah.md

 A newly-created network namespace starts with no network interfaces, so commands which are run in that namespace are effectively disconnected from the network unless additional setup is done.
 Buildah relies on the CNI library and plugins to set up interfaces and routing for network namespaces.

-Sample configuration, for `/usr/local/etc/cni/net.d`:
-* bridge
-* loopback

 ## Build and Run Dependencies